microchip-pic-avr-examples/pic18f16q41-uart-button-mplab-mcc/README.md

 ## Summary

-This application demonstrates how to debounce a pushbutton.
+This application demonstrates how to debounce a push button.